DistributedBlocks/solarbankerscoin_24.0/README.md

 and used to seed client with peers.

 *Note*: Do not add Skywire nodes to `peers.txt`.
-Only add DistributedBlocks nodes with high uptime and a static IP address (such as a DistributedBlocks node hosted on a VPS).
+Only add SolarBankesCoinnodes with high uptime and a static IP address (such as a SolarBankesCoinnode hosted on a VPS).

 ## URI Specification

-DistributedBlocks URIs obey the same rules as specified in Bitcoin's [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
+SolarBankesCoinURIs obey the same rules as specified in Bitcoin's [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
 They use the same fields, except with the addition of an optional `hours` parameter, specifying the coin hours.

-Example DistributedBlocks URIs:
+Example SolarBankesCoinURIs:

-* `DistributedBlocks:2hYbwYudg34AjkJJCRVRcMeqSWHUixjkfwY`
+* solarbankerscoin:2hYbwYudg34AjkJJCRVRcMeqSWHUixjkfwY`
-* `DistributedBlocks:2hYbwYudg34AjkJJCRVRcMeqSWHUixjkfwY?amount=123.456&hours=70`
+* solarbankerscoin:2hYbwYudg34AjkJJCRVRcMeqSWHUixjkfwY?amount=123.456&hours=70`
-* `DistributedBlocks:2hYbwYudg34AjkJJCRVRcMeqSWHUixjkfwY?amount=123.456&hours=70&label=friend&message=Birthday%20Gift`
+* solarbankerscoin:2hYbwYudg34AjkJJCRVRcMeqSWHUixjkfwY?amount=123.456&hours=70&label=friend&message=Birthday%20Gift`

 ## Development